 Spending policy and how the investment objectives relate to spending policy - The Foundation has a policy which allows for appropriating expenditures each year up to 5%, or the percentage specified by the donor, of its endowment fund's average fair value over the prior five fiscal years.
 In establishing this policy, the Foundation considered the long-term expected return on its endowment.
 The Foundation's policy is to not spend from underwater endowments unless directed otherwise by the donor.
-There was no spending of underwater endowments during September 30, 2023 and 2022.
+There was no spending of underwater endowments during September 30, 2024 and 2023.

-Note 8 - Related Party Transactions
+Note 8 - Related-Party Transactions

-Accounts receivable from Cal Farley's as of September 30, 2023 and 2022 were \$7,332,197 and \$2,439,370, respectively.
-Accounts payable to Cal Farley's as of September 30, 2023 and 2022 were \$97,677 and \$1,475, respectively.
-During the years ended September 30, 2023 and 2022, the Foundation transferred \$5,061,773 and \$11,681,402, respectively, to Cal Farley's.
-Cal Farley's Boys Ranch Foundation holds investment assets for Cal Farley's that have been board-designated for a contingency reserve and for use in future capital improvements and program expansion as needed and approved by the Board of Directors.
+Accounts receivable from Cal Farley's as of September 30, 2024 and 2023, were \$6,218,000 and \$7,332,197, respectively.
+Accounts payable to Cal Farley's as of September 30, 2024 and 2023, were \$1,949,596 and \$97,677, respectively.
+The Foundation holds investment assets for Cal Farley's that have been board-designated for a contingency reserve and can be used for future capital improvements and program expansion as needed and approved by the board of directors.

 Board-approved funding and uses, and investment earnings are applied to this reserve throughout the fiscal year.
-As of September 30, 2023 and 2022, \$16,000,000 was outstanding and available for approved use.
+As of September 30, 2024 and 2023, \$22,200,000 and \$16,000,000 was outstanding and available for approved use, respectively.